Zapratkyn/webserv/README.md

 - If you try to open the root file (/) twice in a row, the opening operation fails.

+- Chrome (and maybe other browsers) keep the favicon in cache as long as it's not rebooted.
+Therefore, it will not request it to the server again.
+The same is not true for the stylesheet.

 ================================

 TO DO :

-- Add the icons for dir.html (An curved arrow for Parent Directory, a folder for a common directory and ... something for a file)
+- Add the icons for dir.html (A curved arrow for Parent Directory, a folder for a common directory and ... something for a file)

 - Throw an error if a location name has an extension (Like .html)